 FNESC:

 The First Nations Education Steering Committee, or FNESC, is an organization that advocates for the inclusion of Indigenous history and cultures into the curriculum as well as the well-being of Indigenous students in British Columbia.
-They offer a plethora of resources for teachers to make use of in classrooms, including lesson-planning documents in a variety of subjects.
+They offer a plethora of resources for teachers to make use of in classrooms, including lesson-planning documents across subject areas.

 UBC Booklists:

-The UBC Education Library has numerous booklists available for educators and teacher candidates, offering an abundance of resources ranging from picture books to use in the classroom to lesson-planning guides.
+The UBC Education Library booklistsare available for educators and teacher candidates, offering an abundance of resources ranging from picture books to use in the classroom to lesson-planning guides.
 The library offers multiple booklists regarding Indigenous culture and history.
 These booklists cover topics such as residential schools, storytelling resources and literature written by Indigenous authors.

 Puppets at Xwi7xwa: